DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 It’s the place where, yeah, Social icons, lazily will put up there, so.

 \[00:29:24\] **Nathan Wrigley:** Can I just delve into this a little bit more? is the primary thing for us on this homepage, is it to get them to YouTube?
-Just YouTube. not, even the podcast. apps because you are making a load of content, yeah.
+Just YouTube. not, even the chat. apps because you are making a load of content, yeah.
 Which goes in this show, but it is not part of the audio feed.

 Yes.
 But you are making a load of YouTube content, so is really the whole point to drive everybody to YouTube.
 Even this website, like the whole website is just a function of getting people to go to YouTube where all the content would be. obviously you won’t get the transcripts and stuff like that, but what, do you think is, that the whole point?